-Maize is a main staple crop and a source of income and employment for millions of farming 24 25 families in the region.
+Maize is a main staple crop and a source of income and employment for millions of farming families in the region.
 It is the staple food crop for 96 percent of Kenya's population with 125 kg per capita consumption and provides 40 percent of the calorie requirements (1).
-Continuous 26 cultivation of maize on the same piece of land without adequate farm management practices 27 28 in Kenya has extensively affect soil quality attributes and possibly maize production in the long run.
-Soil organic carbon and nitrogen are soil quality indicators (2) and are major 29 30 determinants of the sustainability of agricultural production systems.
-Organic matter is of great importance to soils, because it affects the physical, chemical and biological properties 31 32 of soils (3).
+Continuous cultivation of maize on the same piece of land without adequate farm management practices in Kenya has extensively affect soil quality attributes and possibly maize production in the long run.
+Soil organic carbon and nitrogen are soil quality indicators (2) and are major determinants of the sustainability of agricultural production systems.
+Organic matter is of great importance to soils, because it affects the physical, chemical and biological properties of soils (3).
 Soil organic carbon is directly linked to soil organic matter (4).
-A typical agricultural soil contains about 0.10 to 0.15 % total N, or approximately 5,604 kgNha-1 in the 33 surface 30cm.
-Only 1 to 4 percent of this total N becomes plant-available during a growing 34 season, (5),(6).
-Total nitrogen levels between 0.1 and 0.2 % are taken as low while those 35 below 0.1 % are very low for tropical soils, (7) Nitrogen has a profound effect on soil fertility 36 and therefore crop yield.
-Furthermore, nitrogen contributes to an increase in yield and 37 contributes to the quality of after-harvest residue (8).
-It was noted by (9) that solutions to 38 smallholder farmers' soil fertility problems may be found in the strategic combination of 39 organic resources, in particular from nitrogen-fixing legumes with small amounts of mineral 40 fertilizers.
-It is well known that legumes have an advantage of adding nitrogen to the soil 41 through biological nitrogen fixation (BNF) by participating in a symbiotic relationship with 42 Rhizobia spp.
-Beans (Phaseolus vulgaris) are legumes widely grown in Kenya traditionally 43 44 as sole crops or intercropping with cereals especially maize.
-One way of curbing soil fertility 45 problems is by maximizing the productivity of grain legumes in addition to cereal production.
+A typical agricultural soil contains about 0.10 to 0.15 % total N, or approximately 5,604 kgNha-1 in the surface 30cm.
+Only 1 to 4 percent of this total N becomes plant-available during a growing season, (5),(6).
+Total nitrogen levels between 0.1 and 0.2 % are taken as low, while those below 0.1 % are very low for tropical soils (7).
+Nitrogen has a profound effect on soil fertility and therefore crop yield.
+Furthermore, nitrogen contributes to an increase in yield and contributes to the quality of after-harvest residue (8).
+It was noted by (9) that solutions to smallholder farmers' soil fertility problems may be found in the strategic combination of organic resources, in particular from nitrogen-fixing legumes with small amounts of mineral fertilizers.
+It is well known that legumes have an advantage of adding nitrogen to the soil through biological nitrogen fixation (BNF) by participating in a symbiotic relationship with Rhizobia spp.
+Beans (Phaseolus vulgaris) are legumes widely grown in Kenya traditionally as sole crops or intercropping with cereals especially maize.
+One way of curbing soil fertility problems is by maximizing the productivity of grain legumes in addition to cereal production.
 Plant residues provide a valuable source of organic N for subsequent crops (10).
-Studies by 46

-47 Rotich (2012) reported positive effects by maize crop residues on yields of subsequent maize.
-48 The positive effects of these materials have been attributed to enhanced nutrient inputs to 49 soils, and improved soil physical and biological properties (11).
-However, the objective of the 50 study was to determine the effect of conservation tillage, continuous cereal cropping and 51 cereal-legume intercrops in a quest to unveiling sustainable agricultural practices that would 52 improve the livelihoods of poor resource farmers in the study areas.
+The positive effects of these materials have been attributed to enhanced nutrient inputs to soils, and improved soil physical and biological properties (11).
+However, the objective of the study was to determine the influence of continuous cereal cropping, cereal-legume intercropping and maize stover residue in a quest to unveiling sustainable agricultural practices that would improve the livelihoods of poor resource farmers in the study areas.

-54 2.0 MATERIALS AND METHODS
+2.0 MATERIALS AND METHODS

-55 2.1 Site Description
+2.1 Site Description

-57 Researcher-designed, farmer-managed trials were done in Nyabeda, Siaya County, during the 2009SR, 2010LR and 2010SR cropping seasons.
-Nyabeda lies in a sub-humid agro-climatic 58 zone and falls in a lower midland 2 agro-ecological zone.
-It is located at a latitude of 0° 07' N 59 and longitude of 34° 24' E. The altitude is 1420 mASL and receives total annual rainfall 60 between 1200-1600 mm with mean annual temperature of 23.2°C. The soil is kaolinitic, 61 isohyperthemic Kandiustalfic Eutrudox with a pH of 5.14 (1:2.5 soil/water suspension), 62 described as Ferralsols (12).
-The soils contain 57% clay, 24% silt and 19% sand and are 63 known to be deficient in N and P (13).
-Soil nutrient levels before the experiment were as 64 follows: extractable K (cmol kg-1), 0.10; P (cmol kg-1), 2.99 Ca (cmol kg-1), 4.69; Mg (cmol 65 kg^{-1}), 1.68; Total SOC, 1.35% and total nitrogen, 0.15%.
-66
+Researcher-designed, farmer-managed trials were done in Nyabeda, Siaya County, during the 2009SR, 2010LR and 2010SR cropping seasons.
+Nyabeda lies in a sub-humid agro-climatic zone and falls in a lower midland 2 agro-ecological zone.
+It is located at a latitude of 0° 07' N and longitude of 34° 24' E. The altitude is 1420 mASL and receives total annual rainfall between 1200-1600 mm with mean annual temperature of 23.2°C. The soil is kaolinitic, isohyperthemic Kandiustalfic Eutrudox with a pH of 5.14 (1:2.5 soil/water suspension), described as Ferralsols (12).The soils contain 57% clay, 24% silt and 19% sand and are known to be deficient in N and P (13).Soil nutrient levels before the experiment were as follows: extractable K (cmol kg-1), 0.10; P (cmol kg-1), 2.99 Ca (cmol kg-1), 4.69; Mg (cmol kg-1), 1.68; Total SOC, 1.35% and total nitrogen, 0.15%.

-68 2.2 Soil Sampling
+2.2 Soil Sampling